VolatileDream/Stuff-About-Bash/topics/fancy-bash/README.md

 Note that normal variables can be implicitly converted to indexed arrays.
 Their prior value is converted to the item for the 0 index.

+The `read` command can be told to read the current line into an array, see `help read`.

 ## shopt-ing